ktomk/pipelines/doc/PIPELINES-HOWTO-DOCKER-CLIENT-BINARY.md

 binary of the Docker client and allow to use a static Docker client binary in a reproducible manner.

-Static Docker client binaries are useful for pipelines as they can be mounted into nearly any Linux container without further installation requirements (next to provide connectivity to the Docker daemon).
+Static Docker client binaries are useful for `pipelines` as they can be mounted into nearly any Linux container without further installation requirements (next to provide connectivity to the Docker daemon).

-This document is about how-to obtain the static docker client binary and all the meta-data to make use and also on how to create such packages as next to existing packages or for improving pipelines with new package definitions.
+This document is about how-to obtain the static docker client binary and all the meta-data to make use of it and also on how to create such packages next to existing packages or for improving pipelines with new package definitions.

 Be it a local `.yml` package file, a package that ships with the pipelines utility or a custom build static docker client binary.